 Myth #4 – The Biggest Myth is that “It Will Not Happen Here”

 Each year, heavy rains, strong winds, floods and coastal storm surges from tropical storms and hurricanes affect much of the United States, including both coastal and inland areas.5 Although all of us hope we will not be affected by a hurricane, it is always safer for you, your family and business to be prepared.

-The Turner Agency, Inc. is a local Trusted Choice® independent insurance agency located in Greenville, South Carolina and in Clemson, South Carolina as The Sosebee Agency.
+The Turner Agency, Inc. is a local Trusted Choice® independent insurance agency located in Greenville, South Carolina.
 Serving the Upstate of South Carolina and beyond since 1962, we offer a variety of personal and business coverage choices and can customize an insurance plan to meet your specialized needs for home, auto, business, or other insurance products.
-Contact The Turner Agency or the Sosebee Agency, a Turner Agency partner, today.
+Contact The Turner Agency today.

 The information in this article was obtained from various sources and is not all inclusive regarding the subject matter.
 This content is offered for educational purposes only.
 Posted with permission from Travelers Insurance.

 - Sources: 1 Fema, http://m.fema.gov/before-hurricane 2 Insurance Information Institute, http://www.iii.org/article/hurricane-awareness-0 3 Ready.gov, http://www.ready.gov/hurricanes 4 National Oceanic & Atmospheric Administration, http://www.aoml.noaa.gov/hrd/tcfaq/C6.html 5 America’s PrepareAthon!, http://community.fema.gov/hazard/hurricane/be-smart